awerlang/angular-easy-masks/README.md

    * removeSeparators: boolean = `true`, if separators should be removed before updating the model
      * Will be deprecated in future version.
 Use removeMask instead.
    * removeMask: boolean = `true`, if mask should be removed before updating the model
+   * emptyPlaceholder: boolean = `true`, to prevent any placeholder on the component

 ### Filters